Post Office Mailing Preparation

 Non-Traditional Mail

-• Circus poster board (flats or scored for self-mailer mailing)
+- Circus poster board (flats or scored for self-mailers)

-• 30 mil. plastic postcards with pop-out card
+- 30 mil plastic postcards with pop-out cards

-• Parcels (for light bulbs, Band-Aid boxes, Seed packets, etc.)
+- Specialty parcels (for light bulbs, Band-Aid boxes, seed packets, etc.)